-Google announced that any site with high numbers of valid DMCA notices dropped in search rank positioning as a way to “help users find legitimate, quality sources of content more easily.
+Google announced that any site with high numbers of valid Digital Millennium Copyright Act (DMCA) notices dropped in search rank positioning as a way to help users find legitimate, quality sources of content more easily.

 Launch date: August 2012

-Who are affected?
+Who is affected?

-How to recover from pirate?
+How to recover from a Pirate?

 If your site has been affected by pirate update follow these steps

 EMD or Exact Match Domains update is a new filter aimed at ensuring that low-quality websites do not attain a high Page Rank.
-Sites with stronger brand recognition and high quality content were less likely to be hit.
+Sites with stronger brand recognition and high-quality content were less likely to be hit.

-For example if your website name is “watch movies Online.com”.
+For example, if your website name is “watch movies Online.com”.

-The search query is ‘watch movies online’ then you might assume this is a short cut to drive traffic to your website.
+The search query is ‘watch movies online’ then you might assume this is a shortcut to drive traffic to your website.

 Launch date: September 2012